-Cut it Down to 3:05: Finding Headlines and Bottom Lines
+Cut It Down to 3:05: Finding Headlines and Bottom Lines

 The course continues with a discussion around messaging and how to condense months or even years of work into a sentence.
 During this segment, we’ll examine a presentation pyramid and talk about how to structure data for executives.
-Next, working through a series of exercises, participants will practice distilling and consolidating large amounts of evidence to a few key themes.
+Next, working through a series of exercises, participants will practice distilling and consolidating large amounts of evidence into a few key themes.

 Yes, It’s Over: Avoiding Too Much, Too Little, and Too Late

-Despite an executive’s need for speed and brevity, people in a senior role can feel short changed if those who present information fail to provide enough substance.
+Despite an executive’s need for speed and brevity, people in a senior role can feel short-changed if those who present information fail to provide enough substance.
 This part of the workshop looks at methods for avoiding sharing too much or too little.
 First, we’ll explore techniques for generating scope buy-in in real time.
 Next, we will practice adjusting a presentation’s scope on the fly.

 Step by Step, Rung by Rung: Structuring for Success

 For teams routinely briefing the same group, it is useful to follow a standard format.
-By doing so, presenters typically cut down their preparation time, and executives know when to expect certain types of information.
+By doing so, presenters typically cut down on their preparation time, and executives know when to expect certain types of information.
 During this seminar segment, we will look at various ways to structure an executive summary.
 Next, we will decide on a common format for creating future presentations.